Braided surfaces and their characteristic maps: Lifting homomorphisms and the proof of Theorem

+The previous result of Livingston and Zimmermann on $G$-conjugacy classes was extended to the punctured case by Catanese, L\"onne and Perroni in \cite{CLP2}.
+Specifically, the $G$-conjugacy classes from $M_G(\Sigma_g, B, {\mathbf c})$ are stably equivalent if and only if their $\varepsilon$-invariants agree.
+There is a corresponding result for genuine homomorphisms, as follows:

-\begin{proposition} Surjective morphisms of surface groups with the same puncture set $B$ are stably equivalent if and only if their Schur classes in $H_2(G,{\mathbf c})$ agree. \end{proposition} \begin{proof} The proof is similar to the closed case (see \cite{Liv}).
-At first the class $sc(f)$ is preserved by stabilizations.
+\begin{proposition} Surjective homomorphisms of surface groups with the same puncture set $B$ and boundary holonomy $\mathbf c\in G^m$ are stably equivalent if and only if their Schur classes in $H_2(G,{\mathbf c})$ agree. \end{proposition} \begin{proof} One can derive this from the corresponding stability result in \cite{CLP2}.
+However, there is a direct proof following the lines of the closed case (see \cite{Liv}).
+First, the class $sc(f)$ is preserved by stabilizations.
 Further, if $\Omega_n(X,A)$ is the dimension $n$ orientable bordism group associated to the pair $(X,A)$ of CW complexes, then seminal work of Thom implies that the natural homomorphism